CME211/notes/lecture-4.md

 ## List methods

 See `>>> help(list)` to get a list of the list methods.
-This should open a "pager" in your python iterpreter.
+This should open a "pager" in your python interpreter.
 The "pager" allows you to view the help text one page at a time.
 On my computer the pager is the `less` program.
 Hitting the key `g` goes back to the top of the help text.
 Hitting the space bar moves one page forward in the help documentation.
 For reference here are the built-in